 We are a research group for pediatric cancer treatment!We are a research group for pediatric cancer treatment!

 Childhood cancer is a general term for cancers that affect children.
-The number of pediatric cancers in Japan is about 2,500 per year, and it is the most common cause of death among children.
+In Japan, approximately 2,500 cases of pediatric cancer occur annually, and it is the most common cause of disease-related death in children.
 Unlike adult cancers, childhood cancers are not caused by lifestyle factors.
-Most of them are blood cancers (leukemia, lymphoma, etc.) or solid tumors (brain tumor, neuroblastoma, renal tumor, etc.).
-It is characterized by the fact that it is difficult to detect symptoms early, and that the cancer progresses quickly and spreads easily throughout the body.
+There are few known causes, and most cases fall into two major categories: blood cancers (such as leukemia, lymphoma, etc.) or solid tumors (such as brain tumor, neuroblastoma, renal tumor, etc.).
+Childhood cancer is difficult to detect early due to mild or nonspecific symptoms, progresses rapidly, and tends to spread throughout the body.

-What is the Japan Childhood Cancer Research Group (JCCG)?
+What is the Japan Children’s Cancer Group (JCCG)?

-JCCG (Japan Pediatric Cancer Research Group) was established as an NPO in December 2014 by bringing together medical experts from all over Japan to research the best pediatric cancer treatment.
-Almost all university hospitals, pediatric hospitals, general hospitals, and more than 200 facilities in Japan that research pediatric cancer treatment participate in JCCG.
+JCCG (Japan Children’s Cancer Group) was established as an NPO in December 2014 bringing together medical experts from across Japan to research and advance pediatric cancer treatment.
+JCCG comprises more than 200 facilities, including nearly all university hospitals, pediatric hospitals, and general hospitals in Japan involved in pediatric cancer research and care.

 Message